The Beany Coffee

 Tools: Pen & paper, Miro, Figma

-Product overview: The Beany Coffee is a concept app dedicated to customers to order coffee and pick up at the coffee shop without waiting in line to order.
+Product overview: Beany Coffee is a conceptual app designed for customers to order coffee in advance and pick it up at the coffee shop without having to wait in line.

-Problem overview: Busy customers who need a quick way to order coffee in advance because they’re usually in a rush in the mornings and cannot wait in long lines to order.
+Problem overview: Busy customers need a fast way to order coffee in advance, as they are often in a hurry in the mornings and can’t afford to wait in long lines.

-Goal: In order to help busy customers order coffee in advance, our app will solve the customer’s problem of ordering coffee anywhere and anytime at the convenience of their destination without waiting in line.
+Goal: In order to help busy customers order coffee in advance, our app will solve the customer’s problem of ordering coffee anywhere and at any time at the convenience of their destination without waiting in line.

 kickoff.